dimacodes/personify-client/README.md

 # Personify.

-Personify. is configured to access the Personify API endpoint at [http://personify-server.herokuapp.com/api](http://personify-server.herokuapp.com).
+Personify. is configured to access the Personify.
+API endpoint at [http://personify-server.herokuapp.com/api](http://personify-server.herokuapp.com).